Mast Cell Activation Syndrome: Symptoms and Solutions

 MCAD and MCAS

-There are two principle types of mastocytosis, cutaneous (limited to the skin) and systemic (throughout the body).
+There are two principal types of mastocytosis, cutaneous (limited to the skin) and systemic (throughout the body).
 More common mast cell disorders include allergies, urticaria, angioedema, and anaphylaxis.

 Secondary MCAD is the reactive form of MCAD.
 This occurs in allergies, chronic inflammatory diseases, neoplastic disorders, physical urticarias, and chronic autoimmune urticaria (3).
 With secondary MCAD, mast cells are produced normally and can be increased in response to an underlying inflammatory process.